-I remember the first time that I put my skis on my shoulder and headed out behind the North Peak restaurant at Keystone.
-I didn't know how long of a hike it would be, but I was eager to see where the path led.
-After a good 25 minutes of hiking, I found my self above the trees on a beautiful ridge, with nothing but untracked snow on the slope below me and no other skier in sight.
+I remember the first time that I put my skis on my shoulder to hike out the gated access trail behind the North Peak restaurant at Keystone.
+I didn't know how long I'd be hiking, but I was eager to see where the path led.
+After a short 25 minutes of hiking, I found my self above the trees on a beautiful ridge, with nothing but untracked snow on the slope below me and no other skier in sight.

-I made my turns, giddy and with a huge smile on my face, down through the open bowl, into the quiet trees which eventually feedback to a groomed run.
+I made my turns with a huge smile on my face down through the open bowl and into the quiet trees below.

 A little extra effort is often all it takes to have a magical experience and get ahead of the crowd.
 This hiking-for-turns principle is everywhere - biking to work, not having as big of a house as you can afford, growing your own food, backpacking vs camping.
 I've heard it called voluntary hardship, quality vs quantity, badassity.
 Whatever you call it, I believe it's one of the most satisfying mindsets in life, worthy of cultivation.